openedx/ecommerce/docs/additional_features/payment_processors.rst

 ##################
 Payment processors/gateways handle the acceptance/validation of payment data--credit cards, wallet payments, etc.--and
 transfer of funds from learners to merchants.
 At edx.org, we use CyberSource to accept credit card payments, and PayPal to accept PayPal payments (made from either the learner's PayPal account, bank account, or credit card).
+The codebase also contains an integration for Stripe, which supports credit card payments amongst other payment methods.

 If you are interested in supporting another payment processor, reach out to the open source community to determine if someone has already developed an integration.
 Otherwise, you may refer to existing integrations as reference points.